dotlang/language/README.md

 dotLang provides channels as a light-weight communication mechanism between two pieces of code and `:=` notation for parallel execution of an expression.

 Channels are a one-way (read-only or write-only) data transportation mechanism which are open the moment they are created and closed when they are GC'd (disposed).
-They can be buffered or have a transformation function (`(T)->T`) which will be applied before write or after read.

 Any party can close/dispose their channel.
 To read from a channel or write to it, you will need to put it inside a sequence and treat it like a function.
 The output of this call will be data and channel (the sequence can contain multiple channels) and the input is the data you want to write.